Pagure/pagure/doc/configuration.rst

 SMTP_SSL
 ~~~~~~~~

-This configuration key to define using SMTP connections secured by SSL
+This configuration key allows to specify whether the SMTP connections
+should secured over SSL

 Defaults to: ``False``

 SMTP_USERNAME
 ~~~~~~~~~~~~~

-This configuration key allow to use SMTP authentication
+This configuration key allows usage of SMTP with auth

 Note: Specify SMTP_USERNAME and SMTP_PASSWORD for using SMTP auth